linustolke/d1make/README.md

 1. You set up the environment variable `D1MAKE_CLIENT_MAKEARGS` with parameters passed to `make` on the client side (typically -j and/or -l) to control how many simultaneous compilations one of the makes shall run.
 You could probably find the optimal values for this by running a sequence of test compilations with different values on one of these hosts to find out what settings are best.
 1. You start `d1make.py` with a goal and the -j (--jobs) flag specifying the amount of `d1make-clientl.py` jobs you will run.
 If each of the hosts specified in `D1MAKE_HOSTS` are two-CPU hosts, you should probably choose the amount of jobs between 2 * #hosts and 4 * #hosts.

-## Some notes on the consequences of the implementaton
+## Some notes on the consequences of the implementation
-* The distribution of jobs will be at random taking into account the last reported load on the each of the hosts and the amount of recently dispatched job to each of them.
-This means that if some other user runs a job on one of the hosts, this host will be less likely to be used until the other user's jobs is complete and the load starts to drop.
+* The distribution of jobs will be attempted at the server with the lowest load based on the last reported load on the each of the hosts and the amount of running job to each of them.
+This means that if some other user runs a job on one of the hosts, this host will be less likely to be used until the other user's jobs is complete and his contribution to the load starts to drop.
-* The output from the compilations is buffered somewhere in the chain `d1make-client.py` - ssh - `d1make-client.py --remote` - `d1make-server.py` - `make` so there is a risk that the outputs from all make commands are mixed or only arrives when the make terminates.
-The mixing of the output should not come as a surprise if you are used to compile with the -j flag (without the -Orecurse flag).
 * The ssh connection between `d1make-client.py` and `d1make-client.py --remote` uses the same ssh connection as the one between `d1make.py` and `d1make-server.py` using the ssh ctl_path mechanism.
 If you don't use an ssh compatible with openssh in this respect, it will not work.
+* OpenSSH 7.2 (at least) seems to limit the amount of sessions using the same ctl_path to 9.
+This is a problem if the top session is run with -j > 9.
+The plan is to solve this by implementing a hard limit on the amount of sessions run per host.